- September 03, 2024

 This course provides an introduction to the diverse Indigenous Nations of Canada, while looking at the effects of colonialism in both historical and contemporary times, and from multiple perspectives.
 This course will orient learners to the current goals and challenges of Indigenous communities in Canada today.
 Learners are encouraged to situate themselves in Truth and Reconciliation and the Calls to Action, especially as they relate to their chosen field of work.

 This course examines the fundamental concepts of differential and integral calculus, and how to apply these concepts to solve practical problems.
-Learners develop a strong theoretical foundation on real functions of one real variable, solve problems involving two variables such as related rates, maximization and minimization of functions, and perform the analysis of the validity and veracity of certain mathematical models.
-Learners also apply the fundamentals of calculus to the solution of applied problems in business and economics and other disciplines in the natural and social sciences.
+Learners gain a theoretical understanding of calculus by working with functions of one variable and apply fundamental concepts to solve problems in related rates, optimization of functions, and mathematical modeling.
+Learners use these techniques to solve applied problems in business, economics, natural sciences, and engineering.

 The allocation of scarce resources in the face of unlimited wants and needs is at the core of economics.
 This course introduces the fundamentals of microeconomics and creates the foundation for economic analysis and thinking.
 The course starts with the study of individual choice and opportunity cost, then proceeds to introduce supply and demand and the market adjustments leading to equilibrium, and addresses the use of market price and the sources of market failure.
 It transitions to consumer behaviour focusing on how consumers make decisions, while creating a framework to understand how firms optimize production under different market structures.
 The course concludes with the application of microeconomic theory to more advanced topics such as international trade, marginal analysis and the trade-off between equity and efficiency.

 Learners are recommended to complete the Business Math Skills Self-Assessment (https://bowvalleycollege.ca/schools/chiu-school-of-business/MSA) prior to taking this course.